pascal-fb-martin/housesaga/README.md

 * Event logs.
 * Trace logs.
 * Sensor measurement logs.
-* Metrics logs. (not supported for now)
+* Metrics logs.

-Note that this service consolidates records from all sources into a single log for each type of log.
-There is one single event log aggregating events from all sources, one single trace log aggregating traces from all sources, etc.
+Note that this service consolidates records from all sources into a single daily file for each type of log.
+There is one daily event log aggregating events from all sources, one daily trace log aggregating traces from all sources, etc.

+All log files are organized in daily sets, i.e. a file is created each day in a _year_/_month_/_day_ subdirectory.
+The default root of that tree is /var/lib/house/log.

 The event, trace and sensor logs share a few common properties:
 * Use the CSV format (text/csv).
 The first line contains the names of columns.